yashdubeyy/multilingual-translator/technical-docs.md

 # Technical Documentation

-This document provides detailed technical information about the Multilingual Text Translator application's implementation, architecture, and core components.
+This document provides detailed technical information about the TranslateNow application's implementation, architecture, and core components.

 ## Table of Contents
 - [Architecture Overview](#architecture-overview)